conda-incubator/conda-store/docs/administration.md

 the given build.

-`CondaStore.celery_results_backend` is the backend to use for storing all results from celery task execution.
-Conda-Store currently does not leverage the backend results but it may be needed for future work using celery.
-The backend defaults to using the Redis backend.
+`CondaStore.celery_results_backend` is the backend to use for storing all results from celery task execution. conda-store currently does not leverage the backend results but it may be needed for future work using celery.
+The backend defaults to using the Redis backend if `CondaStore.redis_url` is specified otherwise uses the `CondaStore.database_url`.
 This choice works great in production.
 Please consult the [celery docs on backend](https://docs.celeryproject.org/en/stable/getting-started/backends-and-brokers/index.html).

-`CondaStore.default_namespace` is the default namespace for Conda-Store to use.
+`CondaStore.default_namespace` is the default namespace for conda-store to use.
 All environments are built behind a given namespace.

 `CondaStore.filesystem_namespace` is the namespace to use for